firog/kubernetesBioinformatics/README.md

 Download a service account file for your GCE project:

-API manager > Credentials > Create credentials > Service account key
+API manager > Credentials > Create credentials > Service account key (Use "Compute Engine default service account if you don't know what to pick")

 Now run `createall.sh` and follow the instructions.
 A cluster with the application will be installed in a couple of minutes.